 Jack is most interested in studying the fundamental nature of knowledge and existence and “faith seeking understanding.”

 Grace McDermott | Grace is an American Studies and French major from Chicago.
 In summer 2018, she interned at Media Monitoring Africa in Johannesburg, South Africa.
 She is a staff writer for The Observer.

 "I hope to pursue investigative, feature, and news journalism that will prompt conversations about social and political change."

 Theresa Olohan | Theresa is a political science major from Warrenton, Va.
 She is a news writer for The Observer.

 "I want to be a journalist because of the influence journalists can make through their promotion of the truth.
 I am especially interested in politics and news writing."

 María Luisa Paúl | María Luisa is a double major in political science and economics from Caracas, Venezuela.
 She is a news writer for The Observer.
 As a scholastic journalist, she co-founded Jefferson Today, her high school's newspaper, and served as the editor-in-chief of the politics section.
 She is fluent in Spanish and Portuguese; she also speaks French.

 "Because of my Venezuelan background, I have always admired the journalists who fearlessly stand up for the truth.
 Like them, I hope to someday give a voice to the voiceless and shed light to the issues that afflict our world as a foreign correspondent."

-"I am interested in either being a beat reporter for a newspaper or working in audio journalism, most specifically podcasts."
+"I am interested in pursuing a career in news journalism, either through a traditional newspaper setting or in audio journalism, such as podcasts."

 Mariah Rush | Mariah is an American Studies major from South Bend.
 In summer 2017, Mariah held an internship at the South Bend Tribune.
 She is a staff member for The Observer’s news department, and founded a television reviewing blog called RushBrushUp.